ArturKlauser/raspberrypi-rstudio/README.md

 ## Getting the .deb Package Files
-If what you want to do is not running RStudio in a Docker container but installing them natively on your Raspberry Pi you can do that too.
+If what you want to do is not running RStudio in a Docker container but installing it natively on your Raspberry Pi you can do that too.
 For this you need to extract the .deb package files from the build image.
 It's a little cumbersome, but not too much so:
 ```